MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 | Accept | Pending `0xa3` pledge | `0xa4`, full pledge | Same as pledge | Joining node automatically |
 | Remove | Accepted `0xa4` pledge | `0xa6`, full pledge to payee | Same as accept | Elected existing node automatically |

 Every membership operation is non-batchable: its transaction is the sole transaction in its snapshot.
-This gives all validators an unambiguous membership boundary for later threshold and signer-set calculations.
+Membership history supplies the timestamp-dependent state used for threshold and signer-set calculations.

 ## Observe node health and membership